JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/Spanning Tree Protocol (STP).md

 		- STP allows network redundancy.
 If one link fails, STP automatically activates a backup path, keeping the network stable and available
 - How?
 	- Root Bridge Election:
-		- STP elects a Root Bridge, which is the central reference point for
+		- STP elects a Root Bridge, which is the central reference point for the network.
+This bridge is chosen based on the lowest Bridge ID (priority + MAC address)
+		- Why?
+The Root Bridge serves as the logical center of the network, and all switches calculate the bes